ClearScore/sonar/README.md

-  sonar pattern           Only check packages matching the given pattern sonar folder            Where to look for package.json files sonar concurrency       Change how many promises to run concurrently
+  sonar pattern           Only check packages matching the given pattern sonar folder            Where to look for package.json files sonar concurrency       Change how many promises to run concurrently sonar canary            target only those packages that have the specified carnary release

 Options:
   --version                   Show version number                      [boolean]